gruntwork-io/docs/docs/2.0/docs/accountfactory/guides/delegated-repositories.md

 ## Introduction

-When using Account Factory to request new account(s) you can chose to Delegate Management of the new accounts(s).
-This means that a new GitHub repository will be created for the account(s) allowing developer teams to provision their own infrastructure within their accounts.
+When using Account Factory to request new accounts, you can choose to delegate management of the new accounts.
+Delegating management creates a new GitHub repository for each account, allowing developer teams to manage their own infrastructure within their accounts.

-Specific permissions for IaC changes are controlled via IAM roles in your `infrastructure-live-access-control` repository, allowing your infrastructure team to act as a central authority for permissions.
+Specific permissions for IaC changes are managed via IAM roles in your `infrastructure-live-access-control` repository, enabling your infrastructure team to act as a central authority for permissions.

 ### Step 1 - Update Account Factory settings

-Account Factory options are located in `.gruntwork/config.yml`.
-See a full description of all account factory options in the [configuration reference](/2.0/reference/accountfactory/configurations).
+Account Factory options are defined in the `.gruntwork/config.yml` file.
+For a full description of all available options, refer to the [configuration reference](/2.0/reference/accountfactory/configurations).

-The following options are particularly relevant for delegated repositories and you may want to update them before creating the new account(s):
+The following options are especially relevant for delegated repositories and should be reviewed or updated before creating new accounts:

 #### Catalog repositories

-Catalog Repositories are what your developer teams will use when running `terragrunt catalog` within their delegated repository.
-This defaults to your `infrastructure-catalog` repository but you can customize this list and the values will be vended into the newly created repository.
+Catalog repositories are used by developer teams when running `terragrunt catalog` in their delegated repositories.
+By default, this points to your `infrastructure-catalog` repository, but you can customize the list.
+These values will be included in the newly created repositories.

 [catalog-repositories](/2.0/reference/accountfactory/configurations#catalog-repositories)

 #### GitHub collaborators

-GitHub Collaborators is a list of teams to automatically grant access to the new repository.
-This is optional to use as you can also manually set up access controls, but we do recommend configuring some teams and permissions to smooth out the vending process.
+GitHub collaborators define the list of teams granted automatic access to the new repository.
+This is optional, but we recommend configuring teams and permissions to streamline the account vending process.

 [github-collaborators](/2.0/reference/accountfactory/configurations#github-collaborators)